· · AI

 Why doesn’t everyone use semantic chunking then?
 Because it takes more work, and most teams don’t realize retrieval quality is the bottleneck until production is already broken.

 Start with roughly 250 tokens per chunk.
 That’s about 1000 characters.
 Not because this is optimal, but because it’s a sensible baseline for testing.
 Too small and you lose context.
 Too large and you retrieve irrelevant information alongside the parts you actually need.
+I said sensible baseline above.
+It is more like an educated guess.

 More important than chunk size: semantic completeness.
 A chunk should contain a complete thought.
 Break technical documentation at section boundaries.
 Respect clause structure in legal documents.
 Keep questions and answers together in support tickets.
 I think most teams underestimate how much this first architectural choice constrains everything downstream.